kaiaai/LDS/README.md

 ## Performance Notes
 - currently Delta-2A, -2B, -2G exhibit mysterioius fixed pattern noise
+  - this noise does NOT show when using 3irobotix development kit, so it should be fix-able (somehow)
-  - I'm sure it can be fixed, but so far I haven't heard back from 3irobotix support.
+  - so far I haven't heard back from 3irobotix support.

 ## Release notes

+## v0.5.4
+- added CAMSENSE X1
+- example sketch fix

-## v0.5.3 - in debug
+## v0.5.3
 - added Delta-2A 230400 baud
 - added Delta-2B